 The Nitrogen Vacancy (NV) center in diamond allows extremely sensitive magnetic field measurements under room temperature conditions.
 Implanted close to the surface, the enormous sensitivity allows for the resolution of level splittings induced by dipolar coupling in molecules attached to the surface.
 Exploiting correlated spectroscopy (COSY), we can read out these splittings to compute the spatial structure of the molecule and its constituents.
 In the strong coupling regime, the pure interaction between NV center and the molecule is sufficiently strong, to get a full contrast signal even without polarizing the nuclear spins in the molecule.
 We further demonstrate the speed up in data acquisition by matrix completion procedures.

 Determining the state of a quantum system is a non-trivial task due to the probabilistic nature of quantum measurements: The resulting data only allows for an estimation of the true state of the system.
 The same is true for characterizing a quantum process, i.e. how a complete set of states is changed e.g. by a unitary time evolution.
-To determine an arbitrary state of n qubits, we also have to measure a number of observables which grow exponentially with n.
-However, using basic linear algebra one can find efficient representations of many many-qubit states and it has been shown that such states often allow for characterization with a much smaller number of observables.
+To determine an arbitrary state of n qubits, we also have to measure a number of observables which grows exponentially with n.
+However, using basic linear algebra, one can find efficient representations of many many-qubit states (so-called matrix product states, MPS) and it has been shown that such states often allow for characterization with a much smaller number of observables.
 In our simulation, we efficiently determine an unknown quantum process of a many-qubit system by adapting existing methods for state characterization.
-We use a known correspondence between quantum processes on n qubits and quantum states on 2n qubits, but it turns out that this enlarged system will not be necessary in an actual experiment.
+We use a known correspondence between quantum processes on n qubits and quantum states on 2n qubits, but it turns out that this enlarged system is not necessary in an actual experiment.

 Universal Set of Gate for Microwave Dressed-state Quantum Computing – G. Mikelsons, I. Cohen, A. Retzker and M.B.
 Plenio